Explicit construction of Penrose diagrams for black hole to white hole transition with spacelike thin shells: The Penrose diagram of a Generalized Black-to-White Hole Bouncing Model

 \section{The Penrose diagram of a Generalized Black-to-White Hole Bouncing Model}

 In the generalized black-to-white hole bouncing model, an effective thin shell connects a black hole phase to a white hole phase deep inside the event horizon.
-On each side of the shell, the metric of spacetime is given by the usual Schwarzschild metric but the mass parameter can be different.
-The stability issue of this type of models was study in Ref. \cite{Hong:2022thd}, and a static thin shell was found to be possible if there is no restriction on the equation of state of the thin shell.\footnote{Nevertheless, once we consider the cyclic picture of the black-to-white hole bouncing model with a mass difference relation, an interesting squeezing effect happens to the bounded radial geodesics.
-The energetic collision between the usual infalling objects and objects moving along those highly squeezed geodesics indicates certain instability in this type of bouncing model, see Ref. \cite{Hong:2022thd} for the discussion.
-Here, however, we focus on only one of the shells instead of the whole cyclic bouncing picture.} Before we discuss the construction of the Penrose diagram of such a model, we quickly review the typical construction of the Penrose diagram of the maximally extended Schwarzschild solution as a way to set up the notations and conventions.
+On each side of the shell, the metric of spacetime is given by the usual Schwarzschild metric, but the mass parameter can be different.
+The stability issue of this type of model was studied in Ref. \cite{Hong:2022thd}, and a static thin shell was found to be possible if there is no restriction on the equation of state of the thin shell.